gitter-badger/BeamBot/README.md

 ## Features in 3.0.0

-**NOTE**: With the 3.1.0 release, I removed the new features for all old versions up to version 1.0.0.
+**NOTE**: With the 3.1.0 release, I removed the new features listed for all old versions up to version 1.0.0.
 They are still accessible in the repository history, but the list was getting long

 ###### **(1.0.0)** - 1.0 release! \o/